cogrow4/Pallor/README.md

 - **Wolf Form**: Experience the world in stark monochrome, heightening your senses but limiting your perspective
 - **Human Form**: See the world in muted color, revealing hidden details and paths unavailable to the wolf
-- Seamlessly transform between forms to solve environmental puzzles and navigate treacherous terrain
+- Seamlessly transform between forms (with really nice animation) to solve environmental puzzles and navigate treacherous terrain

 ### A World in Decay